rossaddison/yii2-house2house/README.md

 **An employee of company/division/unit 5 must have additional rights?** Contact the administrator having admin rights for this website.
 The manager of company 5 will NOT be able to set these rights.

 **How do we setup our site so that individuals who sign up will be charged a paypal subscription?**
 You will need to configure the frontend/modules/subscription/components/Configpaypal.php file to 'live' details.
-If you are not choosing to offer a subscription you will need to get 'sandbox' (experimental) details from Paypal.
+If you are not choosing to offer a subscription but you still want to keep this option open, you will need to get 'sandbox' (experimental) details from Paypal.

 **I do not want any subscription feature on my site?**
 1. Replace the frontend/config/main.php with no_subscription_main.php
 1. Replace the web/index.php file with web/no_subscription_index.php
 1. Replace the frontend/views/layouts/main.php with no_subscription_main.php

 **I do not want individuals who signup on behalf of their company/division/unit to be charged a paypal subscription although I still want to retain the subscription feature.
 How do I make sure they do not have to subscribe to our website?** Ensure that the permission 'Subscription Free Privilege' is assigned on a higher level.
-So for Mdb roles that inherit the stronger 'support' role make sure that the 'support' role has the 'Subscription Free Privilege' permission.
+So for Mdb roles a.k.a manager roles that inherit the stronger 'support' role make sure that the 'support' role has the 'Subscription Free Privilege' permission.
 This will ensure that all managers who have been assigned the relevant mdb role eg. Mdb1 for database 1, will get a Subscription Free Privilege since their role eg. Mdb1 is linked to the higher 'support' role.

 **Can I import houses into the system?** Yes there is an import facility although you will probably find it quicker to use the Quick Build tool depending on the number of houses you will use per street.
 The import facility requires you to download a template file and then to upload it once completed.
 The Import Houses tool is located at the bottom of the Secure menu using Admin rights.